All About Growing Baptisia

 False indigo has an upright, shrubby form.
-It offers a long season of interest, with flower spikes, seed pods and foliage that is almost never bothered by pests or disease.
+It offers a long season of interest, with colorful flower spikes, unusual seed pods, and foliage that is almost never bothered by pests or disease.

 - Leaves: Clover-like trifoliate leaves have a blue-green coloring.

 - Flowers: Pea-like blossoms start as plump, tight buds.
 The flowers are borne on long racemes and are a vivid blue, often with flecks of cream or yellow.
 They are followed by seed pods which further demonstrate they are a member of the pea family.
 The pods persist and turn black and, are often used in flower arranging.

 False indigo will get floppy without at least 6 hours of full sun light.
 Full sun also prevents fungus diseases.